Germany to overhaul elite army force tied to right-wing extremism | DW | 30.06.2020

 Read more: Germany to sack extremist soldiers — and faster

-But today, the KSK has "become partially independent" from the chain of command and developed a "toxic leadership culture", minister Kramp-Karrenbauer told the Süddeutsche Zeitung newspaper.
+Today, the KSK has "become partially independent" from the chain of command and developed a "toxic leadership culture," Kramp-Karrenbauer told the Süddeutsche Zeitung newspaper.

 She added that as such, the military unit "cannot continue to exist in its present form."